Kodular/Documentation/docs/components/maps/map.md

 |:----:|:-------:|
 |boolean|True|

-<p>Set whether the user can zoom the map using touch gestures.
-This value does not affect
- whether the user can zoom using the zoom controls from
+Set whether the user can zoom the map using touch gestures.
+This value does not affect whether the user can zoom using the zoom controls from

 ### Location Sensor